chrisquince/CRT_Tutorial/Binning.md

 </p>
 </details>

-What does each of the 4 lines in an entry correspond to:
+What does each of the 4 lines in an entry correspond to?

 <details><summary>Can you determine the number of reads in each file?</summary>
 <p>